2013 “Shake Ridge Ranch” Petite Sirah

 Aratas 2013 “Shake Ridge Ranch” Petite Sirah is grown on the high ridge lands of the Sierra Foothills.
 This is Amador County’s most sought after vineyard.

 Amador county is known for its hot dry climate but grower Ann Kraemer’s spectacular Shake Ridge Ranch ranch is an undulating property climbing 1650′ to 1800’ feet above sea level.
 Just two small lots within the 46 acres planted to vine produce a coveted amount of Petite Sirah for Aratas Wine.
 Both clones were obtained through the UC Davis Foundation services.
 They are noted for their exceptional clone true to the varietal.

 Planted at this elevation, the vineyard experiences as much as a 50 degree diurnal temperature swing.
 When temps drop precipitously fast, the shift intensifies the sugars in the fruit and drives the acid upward as soon as the sun sets.
 The pulp of the berries is dense and concentrated.
 Unforgiving volcanic and granitic terrain is sprinkled with quartz and has dramatic slope.
 Ranging 10-28% the slope sheds rain fall therefore roots must dive deep to capture what they can.
 As a result, each tiny berry produced hangs rich and extremely full flavored.

 The entire ranch from which the Aratas 2013 “Shake Ridge Ranch” Petite is farmed in a sustainable manner.
 Ann has developed a fertilization program in tandem with the UC Davis fermentation sciences department that includes fish emulsion, chicken feathers and other stinky but healthy things.
-Organic compost is used sparingly to support natural growth.
+She carefully selects organic compost and uses it sparingly to support natural growth.
 Cover crops are encouraged for erosion control and soil nutrition.
 Methods are used to manage attacking pests with their natural predators.
 Gentle netting before harvest helps to prevent birds from making a feast of the grapes.

 2013 was an exceptional year.
 The 2013 Shake Ridge Petite Sirah reflects a glorious year of consistent temperatures and methodical vineyard practices matched by diligent wine making methods.